sveawebpay/php-integration/README.md

 ## Introduction
 This integration package is built for developers to simplify the integration of Svea WebPay services.
-Using this package will make your implementation sustainable and unaffected for changes in our payment system.
+Using this package will make your implementation sustainable and unaffected by changes in our payment system.
 Just make sure to update the package regularly.

 The API is built as a *Fluent API* so you can use *method chaining* when implementing it in your code.
 Make sure to open your implementation as a project in your IDE to make the code completion work properly.
-Package is developed and tested in NetBeans IDE 7.2.
+The integration package is developed and tested using NetBeans IDE 7.3.1.

+### Usage
 Include the file *Includes.php* from the php integration package in your file.
 Call class *WebPay* and the suitable static function for your action.